Free school meals are for children who:

 - income-related Employment and Support Allowance; or

 - Child Tax Credit (CTC) as long as you are not getting an amount for childcare paid with your CTC, or getting Working Tax Credit.
 HM Revenue & Customs must also have worked out your household income as £16,190 a year or less.
-This income limit will be used until April 2013 but may go up in future years.
+This income limit will be used until April 2015 but may go up in future years; or

-You can also get free school meals, but not a secondary school clothing grant, if you are entitled to a Working Tax Credit 'run-on' payment for four weeks after stopping work or reducing working hours to under 16 hours a week.
+- a Working Tax Credit 'run-on' payment for four weeks after stopping work or reducing working hours to under 16 hours a week

 You can also claim if you are an asylum seeker.